 User Flow Diagrams

-Turning our wireframes into a paper prototype helped our team feel the flow of motions and determine if our sequential actions made sense.
-While doing this exercise, we made several key design decisions and discovered possible improvements.
+Turning our wireframes into a paper prototype helped our team feel the flow of the design and determine if our sequential actions made sense.
+From testing the prototype, we made several key design decisions and discovered possible improvements.

 Added back arrows to allow the user to go back and forth between pages to reduce confusion.

-We made every button/call to action a circle to provide consistency for our users and to make our interface more intuitive.
+Made every button/call to action a circle to provide consistency for users and to make the interface more intuitive.

 The navigation icons we chose are common icons that are easily recognizable, such as a house for the homepage, and person silhouette for the profile page.

-Added interactive filter differentiation between clubs and events when browsing a certain hashtag for more precision.
+Added interactive filter differentiation between clubs and events when browsing for more precision.

-Added visual calendar within Calendar page instead of only a list of upcoming events for better understanding.
+Added visual calendar within Calendar page instead of a list of upcoming events for better understanding.